By LeaseCrunch® on December 6, 2022 at 12:36 PM

 But that’s only the beginning.
 Let’s start with some basic definitions and then jump into the nitty gritty, answering questions like “what qualifies as a finance lease?” and “do operating leases go on the balance sheet?”.

-What Qualifies as a Finance Lease?
+What is a Finance Lease Example?

 - A transferral of ownership of an asset to the lessee at the end of the term of the initial lease.